fabulous-dev/Fabulous/docs/logging.md

 ```

 We could trace everything, but you should consider to trace the minimum to protect your users' privacy.
-To do that, we added a `AppCenterUpdateTracer` function that will filter the messages that interest us and what data we should get from it.
+To do that, we have added a `AppCenterUpdateTracer` function that will filter the messages that interest us and what data we should extract from it.

 ```fsharp
 module Tracing =